BlenderCN-Org/Vismaya_Tools/README.md

 # Vismaya_Tools
 Fork of the Project Vismaya Tools blender addon

+v1.2 Thanks to Vaquero from Blender Artists for the init changes putting the addon properly in the tool shelf tabs

 ## Evaluating the usability of the Project Vismaya addon as a bridge for new Maya users to cross over to blender.
 The addon needs to be moved from the old Tool Shelf to the new Tool Tabs UI configuration.